frantjc/valheimw/docs/valheim.md

 ## `valheimw`

-This special supports comes in the form of `valheimw`, a **Valheim** server **w**rapper.
+This special supports comes in the form of `valheimw`, a **Valheim** server **wrapper**.
 Instead of being a Steam app server that Sindri can help build into a container image, `valheimw` is a pre-built tool specifically for Valheim servers, modded or otherwise.
 If mods are specified, it uses [BepInEx](https://valheim.thunderstore.io/p/denikson/BepInExPack_Valheim) to load them.

 It provides additional features beyond that in an HTTP server that it runs alongside the Valheim server, including: